sigdial/sigdial2015/index.md

 # Welcome to SIGDIAL 2015!

-**The 16th Annual SIGdial Meeting on Discourse and Dialogue (SIGDIAL 2015) will held on September 2-4 in Prague, Czech Republic.
-The conference immediately precedes Interspeech 2015, which will be held September 6-10 in Dresden, Germany.**
+**The 16th Annual SIGdial Meeting on Discourse and Dialogue (SIGDIAL 2015) will held on September 2-4 in Prague, Czech Republic. **

 The SIGDIAL venue provides a regular forum for the presentation of cutting edge research in discourse and dialogue to both academic and